Small press: History

-Small presses became distinguishable from jobbing printers at some time towards the end of the nineteenth century.
-The roots lie with the Arts and Crafts movement, particularly the Kelmscott Press.
-The use of small letterpress machines by amateur printers increased proportionately to the mechanization of commercial printing.
-Later, the advance of practical lithography made small press publication much easier.
-The 1960s and 1970s are considered the small press's golden age in the USA.
-The unprecedented proliferation of small and independent publishers at the time was a result of the so-called 'Mimeo Revolution' and the proliferation of DIY and affordable reproduction technologies.
+Small presses became distinguishable from jobbing printers toward the end of the nineteenth century.
+Their roots lie within the Arts and Crafts movement, particularly the Kelmscott Press.
+The use of small letterpress machines by amateur printers increased in proportion to the mechanization of commercial printing.
+Later, advances in practical lithography made small-press publication much easier.
+The 1960s and 1970s are considered the golden age of small presses in the United States.
+The unprecedented proliferation of small, independent publishers during this period was a result of the so-called "Mimeo Revolution" and the widespread availability of affordable, do-it-yourself reproduction technologies.

-A recent burgeoning of small presses has been caused by the introduction of digital printing, especially print on demand technology.
-Combined with Internet based marketing, digital typesetting, design tools with the rise of eBooks, the new printing technologies have lowered the economic barriers to entry, allowing many new niches to be served, and many new publishers to enter the industry.
-A notable boom of small press publishing has been observed since the 2008 economic crisis.
+A recent burgeoning of small presses has been driven by the introduction of digital printing, especially print-on-demand technology.
+Combined with Internet-based marketing, digital typesetting, and design tools, the rise of eBooks and new printing technologies has lowered economic barriers to entry.
+This shift allows new publishers to enter the industry and serves a wider variety of niche markets.
+A notable boom in small-press publishing has been observed since the 2008 economic crisis.